Skyezon/aprixia/readme.md

 ### If you have docker
 1. setup the env.json
-    i have attached the env.json.example just remove the ".example" so it become `env.json` if you want to use defautl config.
+    i have attached the `env.json.example` just remove the ".example" so it become `env.json` if you want to use default config.

-    *you may need to adjust the db_host in the env to localhost
+   *you may need to adjust the `db_host` in the env.json to `localhost`
-2. make sure docker service/daemon is already running (if using linux/mac you can run `service --status-all | grep docker` if there + it's already running, if you are using wsl check steps after this section)
+2. make sure docker service/daemon is already running (if using linux/mac you can run `service --status-all | grep docker` if there is `docker [+]` it's already running, if you are using wsl check steps after this section)
 3. make sure terminal is already at project root folder (after git clone, cd to that folder)
 4. run `docker compose up --build`
-5. you can test the app in your localhost
+5. try hit some endpoints

 #### If you use WSL
 there are some extra step before above.
 1. install docker for desktop in windows
 2. run docker desktop (this will enable docker service to start)
 3. adjust the setting in docker desktop to support wsl integration. settings -> resources -> wsl integration -> enable your wsl integartion
-4. because docker adjust their dns to use according to wsl host, you will need to match the db_host (in the env.json) with your wsl namserver (this can be found in : /mnt/wsl/resolv.conf)
+4. because docker adjust their dns to use according to wsl host, you will need to match the `db_host` (in the `env.json`) with your wsl nameserver (this can be found in : `/mnt/wsl/resolv.conf`)
 5. you can continue from above section

 ### The Standard way